Need help dealing with violent or distressing online content? Learn more

 No parental control tool is 100% effective.
 Helping your child build good online safety habits is just as important.

-Other ways to help keep your child safe include:
+Other ways to help keep your child safer online include:

-• talking with them about what they like to do online, the risks involved, and how to be safer
+• talking with them about what they like to do online, as well as the risks involved, and how to be safer

 • making sure their online activities are supervised, especially for younger children